Oliver-makes-code/Rekindle/spec/Trait.md

 # Traits

-We have traits, which are an abstract set of methods and fields
+We have traits, which are an abstract set of methods and fields.
+All fields and methods defined in a trait are public.

 ```
 trait SomeTrait {